zephyrproject-rtos/windows-curses/README.md

  4. Install any other Python versions you want to build wheels for.

-    Only the Python X.Y versions that have pyxy\ directories are supported.
+    Only the Python X.Y versions that have `pyXY\` directories are supported.

  5. Install the `wheel` package for all Python versions.
 Taking Python 3.4 as an example, the following command will do it: